 09-Jun-2021

-ISB ranked #1 in India and #44 globally in The Economist Full-time MBA Ranking 2021
+KNOW MOREThe Indian School of Business has been ranked #1 in India and globally at #44 in the Economist Full-time MBA Ranking 2021.

 January 22, 2021